New Madrid seismic zone

-The New Madrid fault system was responsible for the 1811–12 New Madrid earthquakes, and has the potential to produce large earthquakes in the future.
+The New Madrid fault system was responsible for the 1811–1812 New Madrid earthquakes and has the potential to produce large earthquakes in the future.
 Since 1812, frequent smaller earthquakes have been recorded in the area.

-Earthquakes that occur in the New Madrid Seismic Zone potentially threaten parts of seven American states: Illinois, Indiana, Missouri, Arkansas, Kentucky, Tennessee, and Mississippi.
+Earthquakes that occur in the New Madrid seismic zone potentially threaten parts of seven American states: Illinois, Missouri, Arkansas, Kentucky, Tennessee, and to a lesser extent Mississippi and Indiana.

 Location

 The 150 mi-long seismic zone, which extends into five states, stretches southward from Cairo, Illinois; through Hayti, Caruthersville, and New Madrid in Missouri; through Blytheville into Marked Tree in Arkansas.
-It also covers a part of West Tennessee, near Reelfoot Lake, extending southeast into Dyersburg.
-It is southwest of the Wabash Valley Seismic Zone.
+It also covers a part of West Tennessee near Reelfoot Lake, extending southeast into Dyersburg.
+It is southwest of the Wabash Valley seismic zone.